kelseyhightower/standalone-kubelet-tutorial/README.md

 ## Static Pods

-In this section you will run an example application that responds to HTTP request with its running config and version.
-This section will leverage the [app pod](https://github.com/kelseyhightower/standalone-kubelet-tutorial/blob/master/pods/app-v0.1.0.yaml) which leverages a configuration sidecar that updates the `app` configuration file every 30 seconds.
+In this section you will deploy an application that responds to HTTP requests with its running config and version.
+The application configuration will be initialized before the HTTP starts by using an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
+Once the pod has started the application configuration will be updated every 30 seconds by a configuration sidecar.

 Verify no container are running: